 When driving a car, you automatically put on your seat belt, and often tell your children to wear the seat belt.
 But it is much more dangerous to travel on a motorcycle.
 And you should wear long trousers and a jacket too, they protect more than just having the skin on the tarmac.

 If you are driving long trips on a motorcycle in Thailand, you should have full clothing, it gets warm, but they protect the skin from the sun and you do not have to drive so far before you burn your skin.

 The big difference between Thailand and Europe is that here you have to pay the health service yourself if you do not have insurance, and if you cannot afford to buy helmets for your children then it is unlikely that you can afford to buy insurance either.

-Which should mean an obvious reason to protect yourself as much as possible.
+Which should mean an obvious reason to protect yourself and your passengers as much as possible.

-Certainly, it becomes warm with protective clothing, but rather I sweat than spend my future in a wheelchair or in a cemetery.
+Certainly, it becomes warm with protective clothing, but rather I sweat than I burn my skin, spend my future in a wheelchair or in a cemetery.

 Driving a motorcycle in a group is both fascinating and fun, but it is definitely not harmless.
 It is therefore important that we follow a few simple rules for both our own and others' safety.